-The following details are useful for those seeking information on paraeducator professional and career development.
-This page will be regularly updated.
+The following details are useful for individuals seeking information on paraeducator minimum employment requirements, the certificate program, and career development.

 Paraeducator Minimum Employment Requirements